microsoft/JMeter-AKS-LoadTest/README.md

 ### Steps for running load infrastructure pipeline

-For first time setup in your subscription/resource group, ensure to run the pre-requsites script which will setup the Service Principal, Service Connection, Keyvault etc. Check the pre-requisites section for more details.
+For first time setup in your subscription/resource group, ensure to run the pre-requsites script which will setup the Service Principal, Service Connection, Keyvault etc. Check the [Prerequisites](#prerequisites-for-onboarding-to-the-automated-pipeline) section for more details.

 Run the pipeline using the following variables -
 - DefaultNamespace